 According to American Psychiatric Association, psychotherapy or talk therapy is a method to help an individual with a wide range of mental illnesses and emotional difficulties as well.
+“Good psychotherapy is an amazing tool because a skilled therapist can help you discover and learn things that will help you lead a happier, healthier life.”
+Dr. Chantal Gagnon PhD LMHC said.
 Psychotherapy can aid in elimination and control of troublesome symptoms for a person to function efficiently and increase well-being and healing.
 Psychotherapy is a collaborative treatment founded on the relationship between the patient and psychologist.
 It provides a supportive environment grounded in dialogue which permits openness in communication with someone who is neutral, objective and nonjudgmental.
 Both the psychologist and the client will work for hand in hand to identify and transform thoughts and behavior patterns that are hindering the person from achieving his best self.
 The end of goal of psychotherapy is the ability to independently handle problems and conflicts presently experience and challenges in the future with new skills learned during the therapy.

 Due to the numerous misconceptions about this therapy, many are hesitant in seeking help through psychotherapy.
+Sal Raichbach, PsyD once said, “Sadly, only a small percentage of people actively seek professional help for their mental health problems.”
 Other than the stigma surrounding it, people also need to overcome their nervousness in trying something new; however, the benefits of the psychotherapy are worthwhile.
 Psychotherapy is not exclusive to those who are mentally ill.
 It is for everybody.
 Experts shared some signs exhibit by an individual who will warrant a therapy: The overwhelming and prolonged feeling of sadness and helplessness, long-term unresolved problems despite efforts and help, difficulty in concentrating in daily activities and excessive worry, uneasiness that something horrible will happen and destructive habits.